MicrosoftDocs/azure-ai-docs/articles/ai-studio/azure-openai-in-ai-studio.md

 # What is Azure OpenAI in Azure AI Studio?

 Azure OpenAI Service provides REST API access to OpenAI's powerful language models.
 Azure OpenAI Studio was previously where you went to access and work with the Azure OpenAI Service.
 This studio is now integrated into Azure AI Studio.
-If you've used Azure OpenAI Studio in the past, all your work, such as your deployments and fine-tuned models, is now available in Azure AI Studio.

 ## Focus on Azure OpenAI Service

-If you've been using Azure OpenAI Studio, all your work, such as your deployments, content filters, batch jobs or fine-tuned models, remain saved in Azure OpenAI.
+If you've been using Azure OpenAI Studio, all your work, such as your deployments, content filters, batch jobs or fine-tuned models, is still available.
 No features or functionality are removed, though the look and feel of some features are updated.

 :::image type="content" source="media/azure-openai-in-ai-studio/studio-home.png" alt-text="Screenshot shows the new Azure OpenAI in Azure AI Studio." lightbox="media/azure-openai-in-ai-studio/studio-home.png":::